FAQs: Open Payments Data (Sunshine Act)

-FAQs: Physician Payments Sunshine Act
+FAQs: Physician Payments Sunshine Act Heading link

-In order to avoid giving inaccurate information or advice to a faculty start-up company, the University cannot provide legal advice to faculty start-up companies on the requirements under the Sunshine Act.
-The Act imposes significant civil monetary penalties on applicable manufacturers and GPOs for failures to report.
+In order to avoid giving inaccurate information or advice to a faculty start-up company, the University cannot provide legal advice to faculty start-up companies on the requirements under the Sunshine or Support Act.
+The Acts imposes significant civil monetary penalties on applicable manufacturers and GPOs for failures to report.
 You are encouraged to seek independent legal advice if your company is engaged in production, preparation, etc. of a drug or a medical or biological device or supply.

 For the purposes of Open Payments, a “physician” is any of the following types of professionals that are legally authorized by the state to practice, regardless of whether they are Medicare, Medicaid, or Children’s Health Insurance Program (CHIP) providers: